brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 6 bht.md

 # Ephesians 4:6 Commentary Help Text

 ## BHT:
-God is the one true God, above all and through all things.
-He is the Father of all, both angels and souls of men.
-He governs the world with His providence, extending His care to all His creation.
-In the context of believers, God is not only their Creator, but also their covenant God and Father.
-He is the source of all unity among His children, as they all share the same great object of worship.
-Through His Spirit, God dwells in the hearts of believers, spreading Himself through all members of the church and uniting them as one body.
+The distinct witness to the doctrine of the Holy Trinity is seen in the existence of one God who dwells in believers and is professed in baptism.
+He is the supreme Father above all, filling all things through the Son and revealed by the indwelling Spirit.
+This unity is essential, as different pursuits and objects of supreme affection hinder true union.
+The common worship and acknowledgment of the same great God should be a unifying force among believers, leading them to embrace the oneness that comes from having the same indwelling Spirit.

 ## Choicest Commentary Quotes:
 ### Henry Alford: